byui-cse/cse212-csharp/docs/lesson03/prepare.md

 In addition to keeping track of the function name that is running, the stack also allows us to see where in the function we were when a function was originally called as well as the memory that we were using in our function.
 Stacks work well for remembering where we've been and the circumstances we were in during that previous time.

 When using C# or other programming languages, we will often see error messages that look like the following.
 Notice that the information is showing which functions have called which functions up until the point of error.
-This display of information comes directly from the function stack.
-Here's an example of a call stack dump from an error during runtime:
+This display of information comes directly from the function call stack (often abbreviated to just ___call stack___).
+Here's an example of a call stack trace from an error during runtime:

 {% include image.html url="exception_function_stack.png"
 description="Shows the call stack from a C# program running in Rider when the program died because of an array error." caption="C# Exception showing Function Stack"
 %}

 Many code editors also include a debugger.
 Debuggers can be used to pause execution of software so that we can see what is occurring within our code step-by-step.
-Part of the debugger capability is the display of the function stack (or frequently called the call stack) when the software is paused (due to a breakpoint or an exception).
+Part of the debugger capability is the display of the call stack when the software is paused (due to a breakpoint or an exception).

 {% include image.html url="debugger_call_stack.png"
 description="Shows the call stack from a C# program running in Rider when a breakpoint was reached and paused the software."